By Scherezade Siobhan

 And let it breathe.”

-ALSO READ: MORE IN OUR UNDERSTANDING THERAPY SERIES
+ALSO READ: MORE IN OUR ASK THE EXPERTS SERIES

 Scherezade Siobhan is an award-winning Indo-Rroma Jungian scarab turned psychologist, mental health advocate, community catalyst, and a writer.
 She is the founder of The Talking Compass — a therapeutic practice that provides in-person, at-home and online counselling for people who need help with emotional and mental health.
 She is the creator and curator of The Mira Project, a global dialogue on women’s mental health, gendered violence, and street harassment.
 Send her puppies and cupcakes at email@example.com